aanbarasan/aanbarasan.github.io/README.md

 # Query Builder

    In this page manual query calculation for multiple scenarios are simplefied.
 In default column update query is enabled.
-When then scenarios changes use conditional options to change the dynamic formats.
+When the scenarios changes use conditional options to change the dynamic formats.